Why don’t you offer a packing and shipping service?

 Example

-I asked the customer for $150 to cover packing and shipping from Perth to Sydney, explaining that if it were more, I’d let them know and they would need to make up the difference.
-I got a quote from Pack and Send, and it was $231.
-I should have simply charged the customer as I said I would, but he’d indicated that $150 felt high, so, instead of doing that, I did something I stopped doing a decade ago: tried to save a customer who probably makes far more than I do, money.
+I recently sold a piece of equipment and asked the customer for $150 to cover packing and shipping from Perth to Sydney, explaining that if it were more, I’d let them know and they would need to make up the difference.
+The quote from Pack and Send was $231, for packing and shipping.

-I drove to AusPost to try to find a box, but they didn’t have anything the right size.
-Then I drove home and looked for packaging materials.
+I drove to AusPost to try to find a box, but they didn’t have the right size, so I drove home and looked for packaging materials.
 Nothing.
 Next stop, Bunnings, where I bought a box and some bubble wrap.
 Because I don’t pack and ship things, I don’t keep packing and shipping materials.
 All that took over 60 minutes.

-It took me 30+ minutes to carefully wrap and box up the equipment, but to me, the box felt flimsy, so it was back to Bunnings for another box so I could double-box it, and another 30+ minutes and some more packing time, on a hot Perth day.
+It took me 30+ minutes to carefully wrap and pack the equipment, but the box felt flimsy, so back to Bunnings for another box, to double-box it, and another 30+ minutes and some more packing time, on a hot Perth day.
 By now, AusPost was closed, and my dehydration headache was fully formed.
 I had to wait until the next morning to take the box to AusPost, another 30+ minutes round trip.

 False Economy

 The total cost for shipping and insurance with AusPost was $97 vs $231 for packing, shipping and insurance via Pack & Send.
 You’re thinking: Mike, Mike, that’s great, you ‘saved’ the customer $53, or $134, depending on how you look at it!
-Well, maybe, if the equipment packed and drove itself, but it doesn’t, does it!
+If the equipment packed and drove itself, sure, but it doesn’t, does it.
+That was all done on my time and that time is valuable.

 Here’s the real equation: my costs were $15 for materials, $10 for fuel and a conservative 150+ minutes of billable time, coming to $400.
 The bottom line: saving the customer $134, or $53, cost me $400.
-No money was saved here; it was much more expensive doing things this way, and I paid for most of it, which is ridiculous!
+No money was saved here; I paid for it, and it was much more expensive doing things this way.

 Time & Motion

-This is why I don’t get involved in packing or shipping, other than to take equipment to people who deal professionally with it, like Pack & Send.
-For those who don’t run businesses or charge for their time, the idea of time and motion costs, billable hours, etc., might not make sense.
-Some might think that my time is not a real cost, but when you are the business, it most certainly is.
+This is why I don’t do packing or shipping; I take equipment to people who do it, like Pack & Send.
+For those who don’t run businesses or charge for their time, the idea of time and motion costs, billable hours, etc., might not mean much, but when you are the business, time is everything.

 Discover more from LiQUiD AUDiO